-Furthermore, the energy exchanged within the evaluated day at the electrical connection point (ECP) is abated by 30.2%.
-The colored areas in Figure 6 mark the positive (green) and negative (red) power adjustments achieved by the EHG interacting and resulting in a total reduction of 24.8 MW h within one day.
-The red area in Figure 6 describes the additional load caused by the EHG to convert electrical power to hydrogen for either direct use or further processing within the methanation.
+Furthermore, the energy exchanged within the evaluated day at the Electrical Connection Point (ECP) is abated by 30.2%.
+The colored areas in Figure 7 mark the positive (green) and negative (red) power adjustments achieved by the EHG interacting and resulting in a total reduction of 24.8 MW h within one day.
+The red area in Figure 7 describes the additional load caused by the EHG to convert electrical power to hydrogen for either direct use or further processing within the methanation.
 The total additional load summarized over the evaluated day is 11.98 MW h.
-This reduction, in combination with the attenuated load curve, offers the opportunity to install additional RES or integrate existing but curtailed RES on the same scale without extending the grid infrastructure.
-Using the curtailed energy, there is a potential reduction in CO2 emission of around 4.3 t according to the emission coefficients (360 g/kWh) given by [21].
-Furthermore, the average compensation paid by utilities to RES operators for curtailment is 124 EUR/MWh according to [20], which results in additional revenues of around 1485 EUR.
+This reduction, in combination with the attenuated load curve, offers the opportunity to install additional RESs or integrate existing but curtailed RESs on the same scale without extending the grid infrastructure.
+Using the curtailed energy, there is a potential reduction in CO_2 emission of around 4.3t according to the emission coefficients (360 g/kWh) given by [27].
+Furthermore, the average compensation paid by utilities to RES operators for curtailment is 124 EUR/MWh according to [26], which results in additional revenues of around 1485 EUR.
 At the same time, the amount of green hydrogen or methane provided by the EHG by using this energy results in additional income.
 The evaluation of the entire simulation period of nine months results in an average reduction of power fluctuation by 4.9%.
 Furthermore, the average energy exchanged at the ECP is reduced by 7.7% per day with a total production of 26.97 t hydrogen.

-To assess the quality of the flexibility provision and hence the electricity grid supporting service the EHG can deliver, a Power Spectral Density (PSD) analysis is conducted.
-Figure 7 shows the relative power variation c with and without the EHG interacting over the frequency f for the evaluated day.
+The energy marked as colored areas in Figure 7 is converted and conditioned as shown in more details in Figure 8.
+Depicted are the energy flows, including the conversion paths of the individual energy sources as of 25 February 2021 including the total losses of around 7.2 MW h due to conversion efficiencies.
+It is depicted that around 9.3 MW h of electrical energy is converted to around 6.8 MW h hydrogen that is further processed to around 4.8 MW h methane and 0.7 MW h hydrogen for the gas station.
+As in TC1, most of the energy is sourced from the natural gas grid (28.4 MW h) and converted to electrical power (12.1 MW h) and heat (12.9 MW h) by the CHP.
+To assess the quality of the flexibility provision and hence the electricity grid supporting service the EHG can deliver, a PSD analysis is conducted.
+Figure 9 shows the relative power variation c with and without the EHG interacting over the frequency f for the evaluated day.
 The solid line depicts the power variation with the EHG trying to follow the schedule provided by the grid operator.
-For a frequency of $1h^{-1}$ or lower, the EHG can reduce the fluctuation, but within higher frequencies, there is no effect on the power variation.
+For a frequency of 1 h^{-1} or lower, the EHG can reduce the fluctuation, but within higher frequencies, there is no effect on the power variation.
 Although the EHG is equipped with components that can adjust their power in the frequency range of seconds, it is not possible to implement this to reduce the power variation.